 3. In the opened window insert previously created Access and Secret Keys and drop-down the list of vaults so that you can select the one you are granted to work with.

-4. Now your CloudBerry Backup user will have access with configured permissions only to specified location in your Amazon Glacier account.
+4. Now your CloudBerry Backup user will have access with configured permissions only to a specified location in your Amazon Glacier account.